perdian/devlauncher/README.md

 The computed `webappDirectory` will then be used as source for the web application that is added to the embedded webserver.

+### de.perdian.apps.devlauncher.impl.util.CopyResourcesListener

+Sometimes a web application depends on external resources to be copied during a deploy process.
+Since the DevLauncher doesn't really perform a deploy process (in which a WAR file get's created) but launches the webserver directly, we need to simulate such a deployment step.

+And one of these steps is copy resources.
+If this listener is added to a DevLauncher, then whenever the server is started, the listener will make sure, that resources from a source directory are copied to a target directory.

+The listener can be customized by setting the following system properties either directory via `System.setProperty` or via the configuration file as described earlier.

+#### devlauncher.copy.sourceDirectory (String)

+> The source directory from which the files will be read.
+>
+> Default value: src/main/resources within the current project directory

+#### devlauncher.copy.targetDirectory (String)

+> The target directory into which the files will be copied
+>
+> The is no default value for this property - it is required and must be set
+> when using the listener.

+Note that when using the configuration property, the prefix `devlauncher.copy.` can be customized by setting it on the listener itself:

+      CopyResourcesListener listener = new CopyResourcesListener();
+      listener.setPrefix("devlauncher.anotherCopyPrefix.");
+      ...
+      DevLauncher devLauncher = devLauncherBuilder.createLauncher();
+      ...
+      devLauncher.addListener(listener);

+The listener can also be customized via other properties that define how the copy process is handled:

+#### fileFilter (java.io.FileFilter)

+Check whether a file has to be copied.
+If this value is set to `null` then by default all files will be copied.

+#### copyRecursive (boolean)

+Specifies if only the initial directory files will be copied (when set to `false`) or if subdirectories should be copied as well (when set to `true`)

+#### copyUpdatedFilesOnly (boolean)

+Specifies if the copy should only be performed if either the size of the files is different or the source file is newer than the target file.
+If set to `false` then the file will always be copied no matter if it actually needs to or not.